adriantich/DnoisE/README.md

                      2=','
                      3=';'
  -e --entropy entropy of the different codon positions [0.4298,0.1833,0.9256] by default -y --entropy_correction logical, if T, A distance correction based on entropy is performed (see ENTROPY CORRECTION below).
-If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation).
+If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation)
  -x --first_nt_codon_position as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3

 ```